It costs a business an average of more than £30,000 to replace an employee.

 Of course, these figures will vary significantly depending on the role you're hiring for, the sector your business operates in, and the nature of the recruitment process - but the point still stands: replacing an employee has a significant cost.

-Clearly it's in your interest to keep your staff turnover rate as low as possible - losing 15% of your employees a year is considered a healthy turnover rate, and anything below that a bonus.
+It's in your best interest to keep your staff turnover rate as low as possible.
+Losing 15% of your employees a year is considered a healthy turnover rate, and anything below that is a bonus.
 In industries like hospitality and retail, 25% may be a more realistic figure to aim for.

-However, tackling staff turnover isn't easy for many SMEs, which face many barriers, including:
+However, tackling staff turnover isn't easy for many SMEs (small to medium enterprises and businesses), which face many barriers, including:

-• The relative importance of a single staff member.
+- The relative importance of a single staff member.
 Losing one employee in a company of 200 isn't a big deal.
-If you lose one employee out of the five you currently have, their loss will have a huge impact on day-to-day operations.
+If you lose one employee out of the five you currently have, their loss will greatly impact day-to-day operations.

-• Uncertainty.
-SMEs don't have the luxury of millions of pounds of assets in the bank to help them out through hard times.
+- Uncertainty.
+SMEs don't have the luxury of millions of pounds of assets in the bank to help them through hard times.
 Investing money in training and employee perks is a significant risk.

 Push and Pull Factors